kaggar11/cnn_verilog/README.md

 The current TODO list inlcudes:
 1. Add feature for padding and stride
-2. Implement a python code for the same to provide inputs to the verilog code and compare the outputs
+2. Implement a python code to compare the outputs
 3. Develop a more strong testbench that can compare the outputs by itself
 4. Create and test a Neural Network Model based on it